Nikaoto/orguli/README.md

 be abandoned.
 Here is a list of the changes I introduced.

 ### Added
+- support for nested lists 2 levels deep
+- support for numbered lists and mixed nesting
 - support for list items starting with `- ` and `+ `
 - support for auto-detecting and linking `http(s)://`
 - support for `<inline links like this>`